Story

 The diaries from these years read like a ledger.
 New tires: $7.40 each.
 Glasses: $21.00.
 The Phillips Hotel in Presidio during fieldwork: $1.00 a day.
 When Jack needed a Mickey Mouse watch after a tonsillectomy, JJL noted the expense.
 The 1936 Chevrolet Master Town Sedan cost $863.00.
 In October 1936, he placed a job advertisement in the Dallas Morning News: “Civil Engineer and Attorney at Law.
 Age 35.”

-His IBC salary rose slowly through the decade: $3,200 a year in 1934, $3,700 in 1937, $3,800 in 1938.
-Every raise was recorded with the same precision as his sons’ weights and temperatures.
+His IBC salary rose slowly: $3,200 in 1934, $3,700 in 1937, $3,800 in 1938.

 Self-Invention

-What distinguished this decade was not the deprivation — millions of Americans shared that — but what JJL did with his evenings.
-In December 1929, while working as City Engineer in El Paso, he wrote for information about the Texas Bar Examination.
-He was already a licensed civil engineer with a degree from Texas A&M. Now he began teaching himself law.
+In December 1929, while working as City Engineer in El Paso, JJL wrote for information about the Texas Bar Examination.
+He was already a licensed engineer.
+Now he began teaching himself law at night, after full days at the IBC.

 Received in the morning mail my license to practice law in Texas.
 Appeared before C. W. Harper District Clerk El Paso County Texas, took the oath as an attorney and registered about 10:30 a.m.